mwotton/try-dequeue/README.md

 # try-dequeue

-I have tried a lot but have not figured out how to define `q0`.
+I have been trying to use [Dequeue](http://hackage.haskell.org/package/dequeue-0.1.12/docs/Data-Dequeue.html) but I have not figured out how to define `q0`.
 Do you have any ideas?

 ```shell